akdurrani/CarsLand/README.md

 6. Content Credit
 ____________________________________________________________

     This page is accessed through the footer on the right side that says Content Credit.
-When you click on the link, it will lead to a new page that lists all the sources of our content such as our cover images, car images, and the content details such as car features and specifications.
+When user clicks on the link, it will lead to a new page that lists all the sources of our content such as our cover images, car images, and the content details such as car features and specifications.